Future IS Consulting Limited

 graphic

-The Chancellor announced no change to the UK's position in the 2004 Budget.
+The former UK Government under Labour stated that it would recommend EMU entry when the economic conditions were met.
+It announced policy changes to align economic conditions in the UK to those in the euro zone.
+The then Chancellor, Gordon Brown, announced no change to the UK's position in the 2004 Budget.
 He ruled out a further assessment of progress against the economic tests that year but was due to revisit the issue in 2005.
 In fact not much seems to have happened in policy terms since the referendum bill was published in on 10th December 2003.
 The referendum question was proposed to be "Are you in favour of the UK adopting the euro as its currency? "

 Ten new countries joined the EU on 1st May 2004.
-The accession treaty obliges them all, sooner or later, to join the single currency, but the timing is left to the individual states; see EMU expansion for further details.
+The accession treaty obliges them all, sooner or later, to join the single currency, but the timing is left to the individual states.
+By 1st Jan 2011, five of them had joined; see EMU expansion for further details.
 Meanwhile, in the UK, public sector preparations have advanced, while the private sector has spent its money carefully, if at all.

 graphic